holiber/sl-vue-tree/README.md

 ## Customising display using `slot`

-If you don't put anything between the `sl-vue-tree` opening and closing tags, the component will display the tree in its default manner.
-To customise this, simply provide a template for each part of the component, listed in the `Slots` table above.
+If you don't put anything between the opening and closing `sl-vue-tree` tags, the SlVueTree will display the tree in its default format.
+To customise this, simply provide a template for how to display each aspect of the nodes of the tree.
+The aspects are listed in the `Slots` table above.
 For example, if you want to add folder and item icons, the best way is to intercept the place where the `title` would normally be displayed, and modify that to display first the icon and then the name.

 To do this, create an inner `template` element.
 Because it will take the place of the default display of the title, set its `slot` attribute to be `"title"`.
 You want your customized title display to use the individualised text of the title (so that it can embellish it) so you need to receive a copy of the node in the template.
 Do that by setting the `slot-scope` attribute to `{ node }`.
 Then within the template element, you can access any property or computed property of the node.